 Market segmentation studies can help enterprises derive these insights for both B2C and B2B audiences.
 In case of the latter, this research can provide firmographic data such as company size, revenue, and product category details relevant to the clients’ industry.
 Geared with this knowledge, B2B firms can tailor their sales pitches and package their offerings to improve sales efficacy.

-2. Product/Service Testing
+2. Product/ Service/ Concept Testing

 The absence of distinctive offerings in a saturated market compels brands to innovate.
 But before these innovations hit the market, testing them on focus groups can help: